Surry County Board of Supervisors votes to relocate Confederate monument

 SURRY COUNTY, Va.
-(WAVY) — The Surry County Board of Supervisors approved a measure to relocate the county’s Confederate monument Thursday.
+(WAVY) — The Surry County Board of Supervisors has approved a measure to begin the process of moving the county’s Confederate monument.

 The Board of Supervisors voted to move the monument during a virtual meeting Thursday night, according to former Judge Gammiel Poindexter who watched the meeting.